mr-mudgal/GfG-160-Days/README.md

 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-7%3A%20Stock%20Buy%20and%20Sell.py">Day-7 Solution</a></pre>
 <pre><b>Day 8</b>: <i>Given an array prices[] of length n, representing the prices of the stocks on different days.
 The task is to find the maximum profit possible by buying and selling the stocks on different days when at most one transaction is allowed.
 Here one transaction means 1 buy + 1 Sell.
 If it is not possible to make a profit then return 0.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-8%3A%20Stocke%20Buy%20and%20Sell%20%5B1%20trans%5D.py">Day-8 Solution</a></pre>
+<pre><b>Day 9</b>: <i>Given an array arr[] denoting heights of N towers and a positive integer K. For each tower, you must perform exactly one of the following operations exactly once.
+Increase the height of the tower by K Decrease the height of the tower by K Find out the minimum possible difference between the height of the shortest and tallest towers after you have modified each tower.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-9%3A%20Minimize%20the%20Heights%20II.py">Day-9 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.